Boating Fun Can Turn Tragic

 Commercial Boating Accidents & the Jones Act

-We know from recent events in the Gulf, that oil platform work can be very dangerous because it exposes workers to turbulent seas and accidents with heavy equipment.
+We know from past events in the Gulf, that oil platform work can be very dangerous because it exposes workers to turbulent seas and accidents with heavy equipment.
 Similarly, commercial fishing and shipping workers can also be injured.
 These workers are considered maritime workers under federal law, so they cannot collect workers' compensation after an injury.
 Instead, injured workers and bereaved families must file a Georgia maritime accident lawsuit under the Jones Act to collect money to pay medical costs, make ends meet while they recover and compensate them for a disability or death.
-If this is your family's situation, or if you have been penalized at work for reporting an accident, contact Charles Scholle, a Georgia Jones Act attorney, for help.
+If this is your family's situation, or if you have been penalized at work for reporting an accident, contact Charles Scholle, and our team of Georgia Jones Act attorneys, for help.

 in Atlanta at 770-717-5100 or Toll Free at 1-866-972-5287